aws-samples/aws-sdk-js-v3-workshop/README.md

   - Verify that node is installed by running `node -v` and confirm that it shows latest `v10` (for example, `v10.16.3`)
 - Install [yarn](https://yarnpkg.com/en/docs/install)
   - We recommend using yarn for its simplicity and speed.
 You can still use npm cli instead of yarn
+- If you don't have an AWS account already, please [create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+  - If you're an Amazon employee, please refer internal wiki for creating AWS account
 - Install [AWS CLI](https://aws.amazon.com/cli/)
   - Verify that AWS CLI is installed by running `aws` in terminal
 - Install [AWS SAM CLI and Docker](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)